-Net sales in 2012 decreased by \$512,748 (3.6%) compared with 2011.
-The net decrease was the result of the following changes in sales in the different product categories:
+Net sales in 2013 increased by \$1,591,129 (11.5%) compared with 2012.
+The net increase was the result of the following changes in sales in the different product categories:

-(a) Personal care products: Sales of the Company's personal care products, including cosmetic ingredients, increased by \$201,641 (2.2%) for the year ended December 31, 2012 when compared with 2011.
+(a) Personal care products:

+Sales of the Company's personal care products, including cosmetic ingredients, increased by \$2,021,136 (21.4%) for the year ended December 31, 2013 when compared with 2012.
 The increase was attributable primarily to an increase in sales to ASI, the Company's largest marketing partner.
-Sales to ASI in 2012 increased 4.5% compared with 2011.
-Sales to the Company's five other marketing partners showed a net decrease of \$90,166 (4.9%) in 2012 compared with 2011.
-Sales to four of those five, all in western Europe, decreased, while sales to the Company's marketing partner in South Korea increased.
+Sales to ASI in 2013 increased by \$2,047,577 (26.7%) compared with 2012.
+Sales to three of the Company's marketing partners in Europe, as well as its marketing partner in Korea, collectively declined by \$59,034 (3.4%) in 2013 compared with 2012, while sales to the Company's distributor in France increased slightly.

 The Company believes that the net increase in sales of its personal care products was the result of improving economic conditions in Asia and North America, which resulted in new consumer product introductions utilizing its products.
-The overall increase in sales was almost entirely attributable to an increase in sales of the Company's extensive line of LUBRAJEL[®] products.
+In particular, sales of the Company's products into China increased by over 40% in 2013.
+The overall increase in sales was almost entirely attributable to an increase in sales of the Company's extensive line of LUBRAJEL products.

-The Company's increased sales to ASI are believed to be the result of both normal fluctuations in ASI's buying patterns, as well as new consumer product introductions and new customers for the Company's products.
-The decrease in sales to the Company's European marketing partners is believed to be due to the continuing economic decline in the western European economies, which has resulted in a decrease in demand for personal care and cosmetic ingredients in those areas.
+The Company's increased sales to ASI are believed to be the result of both new consumer product introductions and new customers for the Company's products as well as normal fluctuations in ASI's buying patterns.
+The decrease in sales to most of the Company's European marketing partners is believed to be due to the continuing economic decline in the western European economies, which has resulted in a decrease in demand for personal care and cosmetic ingredients in those areas.

-Total sales of all of the Company's LUBRAJEL products for both personal care and medical uses increased by \$229,013 (2.0%) in 2012 compared with 2011.
-The unit volume of all LUBRAJEL products sold, both for personal care and medical uses, increased by approximately 2.4% in 2012 compared with 2011.
+Total sales of all of the Company's LUBRAJEL products for both personal care and medical uses increased by \$2,142,378 (17.9%) in 2013 compared with 2012.
+The unit volume of all LUBRAJEL products sold, both for personal care and medical uses, increased by approximately 16.5% in 2013 compared with 2012.